yamankatby/firebase-extensions/firestore-one-to-one/README.md

 | Fields to copy from `Collection B` to `Collection A` | The names of fields in `Collection B` to be copied to `Collection A`.
 Comma-separated values, leave empty to copy all fields.                                                                       |
 | `Collection A` deletion behavior                     | What should happen when a document in `Collection A` is deleted?                                                                                                                                    |
 | `Collection B` deletion behavior                     | What should happen when a document in `Collection B` is deleted?                                                                                                                                    |

-**Cloud Functions:**

-- **onCollectionAWrite:** A function that is triggered when a document is created, updated, or deleted in the collection A.

-- **onCollectionBWrite:** A function that is triggered when a document is created, updated, or deleted in the collection B.

-**Access Required**:

-This extension will operate with the following project IAM roles:

-- datastore.user (Reason: Allows this extension to access Cloud Firestore to read/write documents in the A and B collections.)